coderefinery/TTT4HPC_parallel_workflows/content/pitfalls/index.rst

    <https://scicomp.aalto.fi/training/scip/workflows-2023/>`__.
    Dates are not yet known and registration is not yet open, though.

-This part of the lesson will introduce the concept of embarassingly parallel code, and how we can use this property to easily distribute heavy computation to multiple processes without the necessity of falling back on mechanisms within the language.
+This part of the lesson will highlight common issues arising when parallelising embarassingly parallel problems.
+We will discuss both issues that can arise when running the same code multiple times at the same time as well as issues that arise from excessive parallelisation.

 .. prereq::